ManimCommunity/manim/docs/source/contributing/docs/types.rst

 Throughout the codebase, many different types of functions are used.
 The most obvious example is a rate function, which takes in a float and outputs a float (``Callable[[float], float]``).
 Another example is for overriding animations.
-One will often need to map a :class:`.Mobject` to an overridden :class:`Animation`, and for that we have the ``FunctionOverride`` typehint.
+One will often need to map a :class:`.Mobject` to an overridden :class:`.Animation`, and for that we have the :class:`~.typing.FunctionOverride` type hint.

-``PathFuncType`` and ``MappingFunction`` are more niche, but are related to moving objects along a path, or applying functions.
+:class:`~.typing.PathFuncType` and :class:`~.typing.MappingFunction` are more niche, but are related to moving objects along a path, or applying functions.
 If you need to use it, you'll know.

 Images
 ------
-There are several representations of images in manim.
-The most common is the representation as a numpy array of floats representing the pixels of an image.
+There are several representations of images in Manim.
+The most common is the representation as a NumPy array of floats representing the pixels of an image.
 This is especially common when it comes to the OpenGL renderer.

-This is the usecase of the ``Image`` typehint.
-Sometimes, manim may use ``PIL.Image``, in which case one should use that typehint instead.
+This is the use case of the :class:`~.typing.Image` type hint.
+Sometimes, Manim may use ``PIL.Image``, in which case one should use that type hint instead.
-Of course if a more specific type of image is needed, it can be annotated as such.
+Of course, if a more specific type of image is needed, it can be annotated as such.